dhrocha/simple-qrcode-react-generator/README.md

 ## How to use

-git clone
+- git clone
-yarn
+- yarn
-yarn start
+- yarn start

 ## Packages

-React
+- React
-Tailwind
+- Tailwind
-react-qr-code
+- qrcode.react

 ### Author